alkabadhan09/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/107225715/173457176-6ed98572-13fd-4dce-8e7b-40ab1c303a4a.png)

 ### Challenges and Difficulties Encountered
 The biggest challenge I encountered was using the ‘countifs’ function because I didn’t have much knowledge about it, and it took me some time to get it done.
-Using the GitHub template and uploading the results were also challenging.
+Using the GitHub template and uploading the results were also challenging and it took multiple attempts just to get the README right.

 ## Results

  What are two conclusions you can draw about the Outcomes based on Launch Date?

-    • May and June hosted the most number of successful campaigns.
+    - May and June hosted the most number of successful campaigns.

-    •	Campaigns are not successful during the winter months (November-January).
+    -	Campaigns are not successful during the winter months (November-January).
 This could be a direct result of holiday season during those months.

  What can you conclude about the Outcomes based on Goals?